Bachelor of Arts in Criminology and Psychology

-Psychology is the most interesting degree, says Keegan Allen who is in the final year of a Bachelor of Arts in Criminology and Psychology.
+Psychology is the most interesting degree, says Keegan Allen who graduated with a Bachelor of Arts in Criminology and Psychology in August.

 “By studying psychology you’re literally learning about yourself and all people, and why you do what you do.
 You learn about how people function and all their similarities and differences, which is so helpful to build your understanding about how to interact with the people around you.
 Criminology – the study of criminals and crime – is a nice addition to psychology.”

-The passion of the academic staff has been a highlight of Keegan’s studies.
+The passion of the academic staff was a highlight of Keegan’s studies.

 “I’ve really enjoyed my lecturers at AUT.
 They have all been very interesting and energetic in their teaching.
 I’ve appreciated the differences between my lecturers, whether it was in their teaching style or their cultural background.
 But one thing they all have in common is their passion and love for their subjects and for teaching.”